-To determine the variables we can ask ourselves: What quantities have the ability to change?
-When we answer this question, it tells us that the variables should be r, p, c, indicating the amount of rice, pasta, and couscous we purchase respectively.
+When we consider what our variables should be, we conclude that they should be be r, p, c, indicating the amount of rice, pasta, and couscous we purchase respectively.

 Determining the objective function is straightforward: we want to minimize the price.
 The price, as a function of our variables is: